edumardo/VK-16.02-Leopard/README.md

 # STL files for 1/16 RC VK-16.02 Leopard

 With this files you can 3D print and build a RC VK-16.02 Leopard tank.
+The Leopard was a German prototype of light reconnaissance tank, finally canceled and none was built.

 ## Required non-printable parts

 Electronics:

 * Gearboxes long shaft.
+* For turret rotation, you can choose one:
-* 1 x Continuous rotation servo for turret rotating, like DM-S0090D.
+  * 1 x Continuous rotation servo, like DM-S0090D.
+  * 1 x Standard Heng Long motor unit.
 * 2 x servos for recoil system and elevation, like MG90S.

 Hardware: